Home • A-Z Index • myVHCC • VHCC Alert • Campus Closing • Employee Directory • Text Only • Contact Us

 VHCC does not participate in the Federal Family Education Loan Programs, however, the College does participate in the following grant and work programs:

 PELL Grant – Students may apply for this federally-funded program by completing the Free Application for Federal Student Aid.
 This non-repayable grant is available to eligible students enrolled in an eligible certificate or degree program.
-Maximum award for the 2011-12 award year was $5,550 for full-time students.
+Maximum award for the 2014-15 award year will be $5,730 for full-time students.

 Federal Supplemental Educational Opportunity Grant – VHCC participates in this federal program which provides direct awards to a limited number of students.
 Grants may range from $100 to $4000 depending on the student’s need, financial resources, and cost of attending the College.

 Federal Work-Study Program – Numerous jobs on campus and off campus are available each year under the Federal Work-Study Program.
-Students who have financial need may qualify for participation in this program.
+Students who have financial need and enrolled in at least half time may qualify for participation in this program.
 Community service jobs are also available to students.
 Foreign students who are in this country on temporary visas are ineligible to participate in the work-study program.
+These funds cannot be applied to tuition or books.

-Virginia Guaranteed Assistance Program – The VGAP Grant Program is a needs-based program to students at VHCC who are permanent residents of Virginia, graduated from a Virginia high school, have a 2.5 high school grade point average and enroll full time.
+Virginia Guaranteed Assistance Program – The VGAP Grant Program is a needs-based program to students at VHCC who are permanent residents of Virginia, first time freshmen who graduated from a Virginia high school, have a 2.5 high school grade point average and enroll full time.
 Awards vary from $400 to $1,700 for tuition and fees.
 Renewal students must maintain a 2.0 and continuous full-time enrollment.

 Part-Time Tuition Assistance Program (PTAP) – This VCCS funded grant provides tuition assistance only to students in an eligible degree or certificate program who enroll for at least 1 but less than 9 credits.
 Students must demonstrate need and be domiciled in Virginia.